 Most people with Friedreich ataxia begin to experience the signs and symptoms of the disorder between ages 5 and 15.
 Poor coordination and balance are often the first noticeable features.
 Affected individuals typically require the use of a wheelchair about 10 years after signs and symptoms appear.

 About 25 percent of people with Friedreich ataxia have an atypical form in which signs and symptoms begin after age 25.
 Affected individuals who develop Friedreich ataxia between ages 26 and 39 are considered to have late-onset Friedreich ataxia (LOFA).
 When the signs and symptoms begin after age 40 the condition is called very late-onset Friedreich ataxia (VLOFA).
 LOFA and VLOFA usually progress more slowly than typical Friedreich ataxia.

 Friedreich ataxia is estimated to affect 1 in 40,000 people in the United States.
-This condition is found in people with European, Middle Eastern, or North African ancestry.
-It is rarely identified in other ethnic groups.
+This condition is most commonly found in people with European, Middle Eastern, South Asian or North African ancestry.

 Mutations in the FXN gene cause Friedreich ataxia.
 This gene provides instructions for making a protein called frataxin.
 Although its role is not fully understood, frataxin is important for the normal function of mitochondria, the energy-producing centers within cells.
 One region of the FXN gene contains a segment of DNA known as a GAA trinucleotide repeat.
 This segment is made up of a series of three DNA building blocks (one guanine and two adenines) that appear multiple times in a row.
 Normally, this segment is repeated 5 to 33 times within the FXN gene.